 The Murakami area of Niigata Prefecture has been known for its natural lacquer since the Heian era (794-1185).
 Dating back to the early 15th century, Murakami lacquered wood carvings have made use of this local sap.

-In China there was a multi-layered and carved lacquer ware which was copied by lacquerers in Kyoto.
-They achieved the same effect by carving a wooden core and then coating it with natural lacquer.
-It was this technique that was adopted in Murakami when a temple was built in the area.
-One of the specialist carpenters engaged in the construction mastered the required techniques and during the Edo period (1600-1868), the making of this distinctive craft was first taken up by lower ranking samurai, and then by local individuals.
+Lacquerers in Kyoto learned to imitate the multi-layered carved lacquerware from China, achieving the same effect by carving a wooden core and coating it with natural lacquer.
+The technique was adopted in Murakami when a temple was built in the area.
+A carpenter involved in the construction of the temple mastered the techniques and passed them on.
+During the Edo era (1600-1868), this distinctive craft was taken up first by lower-ranking samurai, and then by local villagers.

-Murakami kibori tsuishu is unique for their intricate engravings, and a lacquering method that further enhances the beauty of the carvings.
-There are six primary techniques of Murakami kibori tsuishu, including Tsuishu (layered red lacquering), Tsuikoku (layered black lacquering), and Shudamari-nuri (thick red lacquering).
-The representative technique of Tsuishu is layered red lacquering, which produces a subdued, matte finish by suppressing the natural gloss of the lacquer.
+Murakami kibori tsuishu is unique for its intricate engravings and the use of a lacquering method that enhances the beauty of the carvings.
+The method comprises six main techniques, including tsuishu (layered red lacquering), tsuikoku (layered black lacquering) and Shudamari-nuri (thick red lacquering).
+Tsuishu involves layering red lacquer to produce a subdued, matte finish that restrains the lacquer’s natural gloss.

 How to make

-First, a wood carving craftsman carves the shape from natural magnolia or horse-chestnut wood.
-Next, an engraving craftsman draws a sketch of the final design directly on the wood, and then carves out the design.
-Finally, a lacquering craftsman lacquers the wood using only pure, natural lacquer.
-The lacquering stage contains 18 to 20 individual steps, and before the piece is finished, the engraving craftsman will further engrave the piece with delicate, hairline designs.
+The process involves three different artisans.
+The first carves the shape from magnolia or horse-chestnut wood, the second draws a sketch of the design on the wood and engraves it and the third lacquers the wood using only pure, natural lacquer.
+The lacquering stage consists of 18 to 20 individual steps, and before the piece is finished, it will be further engraved with delicate, hairline designs.